 Set on the northwest coast, the Oberoi Mauritius nestles among subtropical gardens leading down to the beach.
 With a spa and adults-only pool area, it’s ideal for relaxing and I loved wandering down to the beach to watch the incredible sunset, before heading on to a delicious barbecue at the On The Rocks restaurant.
 For those who like a little more activity there are tennis courts, a vast array of water sports — including snorkeling, sailing and windsurfing — while their Touching Senses program includes t'ai chi, cooking classes and stargazing.

 A real hidden gem; as soon as I stepped through the doors I felt a million miles away from the rest of the world.
 20 Degrees South is a family run hotel with just 35 rooms.
 The service here is really personal and I immediately felt right at home.
 If you can tear yourself away from the peace and tranquility, the hotel is really well located for getting out and exploring the local restaurants and bars in Grand Baie.
 Dining options at the hotel are flexible so you can swap your evening half board meal for lunch and enjoy dining out.

 Relax and enjoy Mauritius from your base at a small boutique hotel on the northwest of the island.

-A two-centre itinerary combining two different coastlines on Mauritius: the open sandy beaches of the east coast and the sandy coves and colourful seaside towns of the north.
+A two-centre itinerary combining two different coastlines on Mauritius: the open sandy beaches of the east coast and the sandy coves and colorful seaside towns of the south.